inflation/sanaemacs/README.md

 ### Linux distros
 Install the `emacs` package with your linux distributions package manager.

 Do not install the `xemacs` package.
-It's not supported by Spacemacs.
+It's not supported by Sanaemacs.
 XEmacs is an old fork of Emacs.
 The X in its name is unrelated to X11.

 Emacs has graphical support.